shiftctrlspace/library/README.md

 ansible-playbook -i inventories/example/hosts playbooks/synchronize.yaml
 ```

 Whenever you make a change to your local library from within the Calibre GUI, simply run the above `synchronize.yaml` playbook again.
-Adding a second Library branch is straightforward: preapre its hardware as above, and then add it to your Ansible inventory.
+Adding a second Library branch is straightforward: prepare its hardware as above, and then add it to your Ansible inventory.
 Future synchronizations will sync *all* Library branches in parallel.

 Occasionally, the Calibre Content server may not notice the new additions after a sync.
 This most often happens when a patron is actively browsing the Library while a synchronization process is updating the Calibre Library's `metadata.db` database file.
 Letting the Library remain idle for a little while (an hour?) will often be enough to refresh the books list, but you can optionally follow a synchronization by restarting the Calibre Content server's service like so to flush the old database out of memory and reload the updated one: